Nischelle Turner: Entertainment Tonight

-It was announced that she would replace Rocsi Diaz as weekend co-anchor and correspondent on Entertainment Tonight in fall 2014.
-Nischelle is a eight-time Emmy-award winner for her work on Entertainment Tonight, winning her latest, the Daytime Emmy Award for Outstanding Entertainment News Program, in 2025.
+In September 2014, it was announced that Turner would replace Rocsi Diaz as weekend co-anchor and correspondent on Entertainment Tonight, and would begin later that year; Turner has hosted the show ever since.
+She has since become an eight-time Emmy-award winner for her work on Entertainment Tonight, winning her latest, the Daytime Emmy Award for Outstanding Entertainment News Program, in 2025.